My Favorite Cars From The 2025 Pebble Beach Tour ‘d Elegance

 1952 Jaguar C-Type

 This Jaguar C-Type was another one of my favorites.
-It was delivered through famous importer Max Hoffman’s dealership and was sold to Robert Blackwood, who entered it in several SCCA races.
-Its first win was at Macdill Air Force Base in front of 90,000 spectators.
+It was delivered through the dealership of the famous importer Max Hoffman and was sold to Robert Blackwood, who entered it in several SCCA races.
+Its first win was at MacDill Air Force Base in front of 90,000 spectators.
 It was also entered in the 1954 12 Hours of Sebring and the Watkins Glen GP, driven by John Gordon Bennett, who would eventually become the president of Jaguar North America.
 The best part of this car was the color.
-C-Types look good in many colors, but this is the most beautiful example I have ever seen.
-This car won the Post-war Preservation class.
+C-Types look good in many colors, but this is the most beautiful example I’ve seen.
+This car was incredibly original and won the Post-war Preservation class.

 1965 Bugatti Type 101C-X Roadster

 Exner purchased it for $2,500, with the intention of designing custom coachwork for it.
-Exner Jr. worked with his best friend, Mike Cleary, to heavily modify the chassis, which they shortened by 18 inches!
-Ghia built the T101C-X for free to compensate for the consultancy fees that they owed Exner.
-The design that the Exners created is strange, and yet also quintessentially Bugatti, from the wire wheels to the split windshield.
+Exner Jr. worked with his best friend, Mike Cleary, to modify the chassis, shortening it by 18 inches!
+Ghia built the T101C-X for free to repay the consultancy fees that they owed Exner.
+The design that the Exners created is strange, and yet quintessentially Bugatti, from the wire wheels to the split windshield.
 It’s hard to pin down what era this car was designed in. ’40s? ’50s? ’60s would not be my first guess.
 Exner debuted the T101C-X at the 1965 Turin Auto Salon, and he hoped that there would be interest in building a series of the design on a new chassis.
 Sadly, it never happened, and Bugatti would not be revived for another 30 years.
 This car won the Elegance in Motion award, and I think it was well deserved.